 Who we are

-The Borough of Poole Council will be the Data Controller for the personal information you provide.
+BCP Council will be the Data Controller for the personal information you provide.
 Personal information can be anything that identifies and relates to a living person.
 For example, this could be your name and contact details.
-As the Data Controller, the Borough of Poole will use your information to provide you with our services.
+As the Data Controller, BCP Council will use your information to provide you with our services.